 - Spices – ginger, garlic, chilli and star anise add heat and aromatics

-Make the recipe your own – other spices to play with that accompany the unique fragrant flavour of feijoa are cinnamon, ground cloves, curry powder and black pepper.
+🌶️ Make this feijoa chutney your own – other spices to play with that accompany the unique fragrant flavour of feijoa are cinnamon, ground cloves, curry powder and black pepper.

-Once softened, add your prepared fruit with the rest of the ingredients.
+Step two.
+Once softened, add your scooped feijoa fruits with the rest of the ingredients.

-Give the mixture a good stir every so often to avoid it sticking to the bottom of the pan.
+Step three.
+Cover the mixture and crank up the heat until it starts to boil, then remove the lid and reduce it to a simmer.
+Give the chutney a good stir every so often to avoid it sticking to the bottom of the pan.

-After about an hour, you can take a potato masher and break up the larger pieces of fruit if they haven’t yet broken down.
+Step four.
+After about an hour, you can take a potato masher and break up the larger pieces of feijoa if they haven’t yet broken down.

 Note the rich brown colour – this is due to the jaggery, if you use white sugar it will look different to mine.
 Ah, that texture!